djplaner/memex/docs/sense/Python/exploring-australian-curriculum.md

 Li et al (2019) identify three types of knowledge components that make up mathematics conceptual knowledge for teaching.
 The second - being able to connect and justify the main points of a content topic, and to place it in wider contexts - is directly challenged by requiring conceptual knowledge that across different connected topics. - even suggesting it is the one with which students have the least familiarity.

+#### Connections within mathematical tasks

+The [[maths-in-schools]] course [provides](https://canvas.catalog.adelaide.edu.au/courses/1042/pages/mathematics-and-numeracy?module_item_id=15732) the following example of the inter-connectedness of mathematical tasks

+> there are natural connections between them, and it is important to acknowledge the interconnectedness of the content in many aspects of maths learning in a classroom.
+For example, determining the area of a circle draws on students’ knowledge and understanding of the dimensions of a circle (Space), the use of a formula (Algebra) and knowledge of rounding decimals (Number) and the use of square units (Measurement) to communicate a solution.

 #### Mismatch between rich mathematical tasks and the curriculum

 Liljedahl (2020) identifies a problem that is common to rich and engaging mathematical tasks as